andrii-novikov/cv/README.md

 **Project Roles:** Engineering Team Lead\
 **Client:** Aglient - iLab
 **Client Description:** Life Sciences Technology **EPAM Project Description:** Agilent's iLab is a web-based asset and laboratory management software designed to centralize and streamline the operations of research core facilities and other shared resource laboratories.
-**Tools and Technologies:** Ruby, RubyOnRails, PostgreSQL, AWS **Team:** BA, 2 QA, 3 Full-stack Ruby developer, Data Integration Engineer, Architect
+**Tools and Technologies:** Ruby, RubyOnRails, MariaDB, Solr/Sunspot, Redis, jQuery **Team:** BA, 2 QA, 3 Full-stack Ruby developer, Data Integration Engineer, Architect

 **Responsibilities:**
 - Assist a Delivery Manager to form a team
 - Interview candidates
+- Drive technical excellence and mentor junior developers
+- Refine and plan how to implement new features to legacy systems

 ### **💼 May-2024 - Jul-2025** - EPAM Systems